Demon Seed: Cast

-Felix Silla was actually an adult but due to his height (3' 11"), often played children.

 Soundtrack

 The compact disc soundtrack to Demon Seed (which was composed by Jerry Fielding) is included with the soundtrack to the film Soylent Green (which Fred Myrow conducted), released through Film Score Monthly.
 Fielding conceived and recorded several pieces electronically, using the musique concrète sound world; some of this music he later reworked symphonically.
 This premiere release of the Demon Seed score features the entire orchestral score in stereo, as well as the unused electronic experiments performed by Ian Underwood (who would later be best known for his collaborations with James Horner) in mono and stereo.